zhaoshenzhai/DRP-2023/Presentation/Notes.md

     - If we shift this $\tau$ one unit to the right, the resulting tori $X_\tau$ and $X_{\tau'}$ are actually biholomorphic.
     - It gets worse.
 If we map $\tau$ to any one of those red points, the resulting tori are all biholomorphic.
     - Within any one of the triangular regions though, like the shaded region, varying $\tau$ within this region will generate different complex tori.
 This region, which is called the fundamental domain, parametrizes the different complex structures on the torus.
-    - Since all other regions generate the same torus, we take the quotient of the upper-half plane under the group action that sends $\tau$ to the other red points.
+    - To remove redundancies, we take the quotient of the upper-half plane under the group action that sends $\tau$ to the other red points.
 This quotient, which now uniquely parametrizes the complex structure of the torus, is called the moduli space of the torus.
 # Modular group
     - Explicitly, the group of functions that send $\tau$ to $\tau'$ is called the modular group.
     - And we've proved that two tori $X_\tau$ and $X_{\tau'}$ are biholomorphic iff $\tau$ and $\tau'$ are related by an element of the modular group, so we conclude that the moduli space of the torus is $\H/\PSL\l(2,\Z\r)$.